minvws/nl-rdo-dusi-portal/README.md

 On Linux and Windows Subsystem for Linux use your package manager.

-This service depends on services from the `nl-rdo-dusi-portal-backend` and `nl-rdo-dusi-form-web` repositories.
+This service depends on services from the `nl-rdo-dusi-portal-backend` and `nl-rdo-dusi-form-admin-web` repositories.
 Make sure to install these first.

-After cloning `nl-rdo-dusi-form-web` inside the `nl-rdo-dusi-form-web` directory:
+After cloning `nl-rdo-dusi-form-admin-web` inside the `nl-rdo-dusi-form-admin-web` directory:
 ```sh
 # 1. Copy the .env.example to .env and start the application
 ./init.sh